-Net cash provided by financing activities for the six months ended June 30, 2019 was primarily from proceeds from a public offering in June 2019 of 2,500,000 shares of its common stock at a price to the public of \$40.00 per share.
-Net proceeds to the Company from the offering were \$93.8 million after deducting underwriting discounts and commissions of approximately \$6.0 million.
-The Company incurred unpaid offering expenses of approximately \$190 thousand.
+Net cash provided by financing activities for the nine months ended September 30, 2019 was primarily from proceeds from a public offering in June 2019 of 2,500,000 shares of its common stock at a price to the public of \$40.00 per share.
+Net proceeds to the Company from the offering were \$93.8 million after deducting underwriting discounts and commissions of approximately \$6.0 million and other offering expenses.
+On July 3, 2019, the underwriters exercised their option to purchase an additional 353,946 shares of common stock at \$40.00 per share for additional net proceeds of \$13.3 million after deducting underwriting discounts and commissions of approximately \$849 thousand.